Myths and truths about depression

 On the whole, most people are pretty clued in about depression.
 They know mental health problems are important, and in most cases, recognise it’s important to get support.

-But, there are still some misunderstandings and myths out there, which make coping with depression a lot harder to deal with.
+But, there are still some misunderstandings and myths out there, which make coping with depression more difficult to deal with.

-Here are some myths about depression, and the actual truths behind them.
+Here are some myths about depression along with the actual truths behind them.